Transformational Leadership: Why it MattersPosted on

 Groups and organizations that are led by transformational leaders tend to perform better.
 Transformational leaders keep their followers focused with high energy levels so that they stay productive.
 They don’t let anyone lose sight of their goals and they always remember to communicate effectively.

 Transformational leaders who focus on developing their followers find that they perform beyond expectations.
 They acknowledge their followers’ strengths and help them identify and improve their weak spots.
-By understanding and becoming aware of their blind spots, you can start to focus more on changing into the person you want to be.
+By understanding and becoming aware of your blind spots, you can start to focus more on changing into the person you want to be.

 It ignites change